 Skip to main content

-If you haven’t, or as a refresher, an employee orientation program is the process of introducing newly hired employees to your workplace.
+An employee orientation program is the process of introducing newly hired employees to your workplace.
 It provides the basic organizational information your new hire(s) will need to feel prepared for their new team, department, and role within the company.

 Typically, employee orientation begins on a new hire’s first day and continues through their first week.
 It’s way more than just handing them the employee handbook to read.
-A thoughtfully crafted employee orientation process will streamline the onboarding process and leave your new employee feeling ready and motivated in their new job.
+A thoughtfully crafted orientation process will streamline the employee onboarding process and leave your new employee feeling ready and motivated in their new job.

 Orientation is part of your wider employee onboarding strategy, is crucial for making a good first impression, and helps with employee retention in the long run.
 Common new hire orientation activities include: